-I’m a researcher-librarian interested in issues around information, agency and equity.
-I gained a Masters in Librarianship from the University of Sheffield in 2010, and gained a PhD in Library and Information Studies from the University of Strathclyde in 2016.
+I’m a researcher-librarian interested in issues around information, agency, equity and social justice.
+I hold a Masters in Librarianship from the University of Sheffield and a PhD in Library and Information Studies from the University of Strathclyde.
 I have experience of research and work in the fields of public, school, academic, and special library and information services.